 During the French Revolution, in 1793, the burial chamber was desecrated and the remains of the Royal Family were placed in a common pit until 1817.
-From hereafter, the remains of the Monarchy that were identified rest in their corresponding graves in the Basilica of Saint Denis, whereas the bones that couldn’t be classified were placed in the ossuary located in the church’s crypt.
+From hereafter, the remains of the Monarchy that were identified rest in their corresponding graves in the Basilica of Saint-Denis, whereas the bones that couldn’t be classified were placed in the ossuary located in the church’s crypt.

 The Basilica of Saint Denis is a magnificent abbey church with a lot of light thanks to its numerous stained glass windows.
-The most charming part of the Basilique is the ambulatory, the choir and the crypt, which are parts of the museum in which travelers can also visit the burial sites of the French Kings.
+The most charming part of the Basilique is the ambulatory, the choir, and the crypt, which are parts of the museum in which travelers can also visit the burial sites of the French Kings.

-Some of the most prominent people buried in this church include Louis VIII The Lion, Felipe IV The Fair, Charles V The Wise, Empress Elisabeth of Austria, Anna of Austria and Marie Antoinette.
+Some of the most prominent people buried in this church include Louis VIII The Lion, Felipe IV The Fair, Charles V The Wise, Empress Elisabeth of Austria, Anna of Austria, and Marie Antoinette.

-1 April – 30 September:
+1st April to 30 September:

-Monday – Saturday: 10 am – 6:15 pm
+Monday to Saturday: 10 am to 6:15 pm.